 The general rule is that you can't prepay business expenses for a future year and deduct them from the current year's taxes.
 An expense you pay in advance can be deducted only in the year to which it applies.
 For example, if you pay a two-year lease in advance, you could only deduct the portion of the lease payment that applies to the current year.

-However, there’s an important exception called the 12-month rule.
+But an important exception exists, called the "12-month rule."
 It lets you deduct a prepaid future expense in the current year if the expense is for a right or benefit that extends no longer than the earlier of:

-To learn more about making the most of your business deductions, see Nolo's Deduct It! by Stephen Fishman, J.D.
+To learn more about making the most of your business deductions, get Nolo's Deduct It! by Stephen Fishman, J.D.